vthink/cpanel_api/README.md

 ##Using Library
 ###Requirement
-This Library require
+This Library requires

-* codeigniter version 2.0.3
+* codeigniter version 2.x
 * php with curl support
-* php version 5.2.x above
+* php version 5.2.x or above

 ###Configuration
-Okey, before it can be user well the first thing to do is change the configuration file.
+Before it can be used, the first thing to do is change the configuration file.
 Configuration file is located in

-  `sparks/cpanel_api/0.7.0/config/cpanel_api.php`
+  `config/cpanel_api.php`

 The content of configuration file will be like this.